Oseledets' Splitting of Standard-like Maps: Standard-like maps

 \section{Standard-like maps}

-We consider symplectic \emph{standard-like} maps of the plane $\mh{f}:\mb{R}^2\circlearrowleft$ in the form introduced by McMillan in the context of periodically arranged focusing systems\cite{mcmill}\footnote{Map (\ref{stan}) is actually the inverse of McMillan's original form but, given its time-symmetry, this is irrelevant.}:
+We consider symplectic \emph{standard-like} maps of the plane $\mh{\Phi}:\mb{R}^2\to\mb{R}^2$ in the form introduced by McMillan in order to model generic \emph{beam-focusing} systems\cite{mcmill,foot}:

-function $f\in\mathcal{C}^2(\mathbb{R})$ is generic and models the effect of nonlinear lenses in a perdiodic cavity.
-For any choice of $f$, these maps are always \emph{area preserving} and \emph{reversible}, namely there exists an involution $\mh{X}$ (a map whose square is the identity, $\mh{X}^2=id$) that \emph{conjugates} $\mh{f}$ to its inverse:
+with the function $f\in\mathcal{C}^2(\mathbb{R})$ representing the net action of a sequence of nonlinear lenses in a periodic cavity.
+For any choice of $f$, map (\ref{stan}) is \emph{area preserving} and \emph{reversible}, namely there exists an involution $\mh{S}$ (a map whose square is the identity, $\mh{S}^2=id$) that \emph{conjugates} $\mh{\Phi}$ to its inverse: